Safety » 8

 Neither of the well-known safety agencies has checked in yet on the 2014 Acura RLX, but with its new safety technologies and Honda's recent advances in crash mitigation and prevention, we're giving the RLX a high preliminary rating, which we'll adjust as the scores come in.

-The National Highway Traffic Safety Administration (NHTSA) hasn't tested the RLX as of this writing; neither has the Insurance Institute for Highway Safety (IIHS).
-Acura says it expects to ace both sets of tests, and to get the IIHS' Top Safety Pick+ rating.
+The National Highway Traffic Safety Administration (NHTSA) hasn't tested the RLX as of this writing.
+But the Insurance Institute for Highway Safety (IIHS) has given it some of the highest ratings in the industry, with its Top Safety Pick+ rating.

 All RLX sedans come with the usual airbags and stability control.
 A driver-side knee airbag is standard as well, and so are a rearview camera and Bluetooth, two features we consider almost essential in everyday driving due to driver inattention.
 The RLX's rearview camera actually displays a 180-degree view of its surroundings, for even better visibility.
 It helps too that the RLX doesn't have the very thick roof pillars or very small rear glass of, say, the Lincoln MKS.